 Third Winchester - Confederate General Early had been repulsed in his quest to take Washington and siphon enough troops away from Grant's siege line around Richmond and Petersburg to assist Lee in any great measure, but was still creating havoc within the Shenandoah Valley.
 When he met with Phil Sheridan's Valley Campaign at Winchester on September 19, 1864, the Union victory would become the penultimate win in rousting the Confederates from the valley, sealed one month later at the Battle of Cedar Creek.

 Photo above: Chromolithograph of Phil Sheridan's final charge at Third Winchester, 1888, Thure de Thulstrop for L. Prang and Company.
 Courtesy Wikepedia Commons.
-Below: Battle fence at the battlefield of Third Winchester.
+Center: Battle fence at the battlefield of Third Winchester.
+Bottom: Pritchard House on the Kernstown Battlefield.

-Winchester was such an important point of emphasis during the Civil War, that it changed hands seventy times in the four years, including the three major battles, May 25, 1862, June 13-15, 1863, and September 19, 1864.
-But as we noted above, the interpretation of these sites (most of the area of the first two battles have been lost to suburban sprawl) didn't really begin to take off in a coordinated way until Congress, in 1996, designated the eight counties in the Shenandoah Valley as a National Heritage area called the Shenandoah Valley Battlefields National Historic District, which ranges from Winchester in the north down I-81 to Staunton.
+Winchester was such an important point of emphasis during the Civil War, that it changed hands seventy-two times in the four years, including the three major battles of Winchester, May 25, 1862, June 13-15, 1863, and September 19, 1864, and the two major battles of Kernstown.
+But as we noted above, the interpretation of these sites (most of the area of the first two Winchester battles, as well as the lesser known Battle of Rutherford's Farm, have been lost to suburban sprawl) didn't really begin to take off in a coordinated way until Congress, in 1996, designated the eight counties in the Shenandoah Valley as a National Heritage area called the Shenandoah Valley Battlefields National Historic District, which ranges from Winchester in the north down I-81 to Staunton.

 In September of 2015, the Battlefield of Third Winchester, sometimes called Opequan, took a large leap forward, as a Visitor Center was opened across the street from the main battlefield land, and additional trails and wayside exhibits were added to the five miles of interpretation.
 There's more in the works on the exhibit side, with plans to move the exhibit center into the large red barn on site, with a plaza and more coordination.
 But all this takes time, and money.
 So don't expect Gettysburg here.
 This is history, and important history, taking shape right before your eyes, even though it's more than one hundred and fifty years later.